- Public Tasting Schedule

 - More than 2 beers at the festival = Four (4) Complimentary Rep Badges

-- The Brewers Association is dedicated to provide a safe and secure environment at the event for all festival attendees.
-Please ensure all representatives for your brewery are aware of and adhere to the ONE-OUNCE POUR RULE.
+- The Brewers Association is dedicated to presenting GABF beers in a favorable light.
+Part of this plan is to provide a safer, more secure environment at the event for festival goers.
+Be sure that your brewery representatives are aware of and adhere to the ONE-OUNCE POUR RULE.

-- Entering breweries may purchase a maximum of six (6) additional BREWERY REPRESENTATIVE badges until a date TBD or the festival sells out (whichever comes first).
+- Entering breweries may purchase a maximum of six (6) additional BREWERY REPRESENTATIVE badges until August 14th or the festival sells out (whichever comes first).

-- Badges are $125 each for Brewers Association members, $200 each for non-members.
+- Additional Badges are available at the time of registration for $175 each for Brewers Association members, $290 each for non-members.
+(Deadline has passed for to acquire additional badges.
+9-18-13)

-- Breweries entering their beers to the competition with no festival beers entered receive NO complimentary Brewer Representative badges, but may purchase up to six (6) Brewery Representative badges until a date TBD or the festival sells out (whichever comes first).
+- Breweries entering judge-only beers in the competition with no festival booth receive no complimentary Brewer Representative badges, but may purchase up to six brewery representative badges until August 14 or until we reach capacity and sell out (whichever comes first).

 - Badges provide access to all 4 sessions (Thursday, Friday, Saturday Afternoon and Saturday Night) of the festival.